ashuftw/working-notes/content/Literature/250422 Neural Network Formulae for Calculations.md

 (input_channels × kernel_height × kernel_width  × num_kernels) + num_kernels

-*First term represents weights, second term represents biases*
+*First term represents weights, second term represents biases* **Note:**

-> For a convolutional layer processing an image:
+ For a **convolutional layer** processing an image:
-> - **Input channels** refers to the depth of the input volume (e.g., 3 for RGB images, 1 for grayscale)
+ - *Input channels* refers to the depth of the input volume (e.g., 3 for RGB images, 1 for grayscale)
-> - This is because the in a CNN, the entire image (2D Plane) is processed separately and combined through filters.
+ - This is because the in a CNN, the entire image (2D Plane) is processed separately and combined through filters.

->
-> For a fully connected layer:
+ For a **fully connected layer**:
-> - There's no concept of "channels" - everything is flattened into a single vector
+ - There's no concept of "channels" - everything is flattened into a single vector

 **Output Dimensions of a Convolutional layer**
 - Output height = ⌊(Input height - kernel height + 2$\times$padding)/stride_v + 1⌋